auboliuxin/aubo_robot-release/README.md

    Note:default joint move speed is S1.

-2.A simple gui tool,can moves the robot to predefined positions can be executed like this:
+2.A simple gui tool based Qt5,can moves the robot to predefined positions can be executed like this:

 ```rosrun aubo_control control_panel```